xmjiao/mumps4m-openmp/README.md

 These MEX files were built with MUMPS v5.3.4, OpenBLAS v0.3.21, METIS 5.1.0, and MATLAB R2022a.
-They work with MUMPS's MATLAB interface.
-Simply put these files in the `MUMPS_5.3.4/MATLAB` folder.
+They work with MUMPS's MATLAB interface, which is included in the [`MATLAB`](https://github.com/xmjiao/libmumps4m/tree/main/MATLAB) directory in this repository.
+Simply download these prebuilt MEX files in the `MATLAB` folder.

 Notes:
 1. The MEX files should work out of box on Linux systems in both desktop and command-line mode.